-The contract for the purchase of software extensions in the Community Store is concluded between shopware and the User.
+The contract for the purchase of software extensions in the Community Store, possibly including a subscription, is concluded between shopware and the User.

 Alternatively to the purchase for some software extensions also rent is possible.
 The minimum rental period is three months, unless a longer minimum period is stated in the Community Store.
 Thereafter, the rent is extended by one month in each case.
 Termination is possible at any time without notice after the minimum term.
 Rent already paid for the current month will not be refunded.

 If the software extension is not uninstalled after the end of the term of the contract (see point 2.5.6), but continues to be used by the customer for at least two weeks, the rental is extended for an indefinite period, but at least by the respective minimum term for the software extension.
 This does not affect Shopware's right to request the customer to uninstall the software extension or to terminate the contract itself.